-RepuTex’s ACCU price benchmark has been recognised as the “Default Prescribed Unit Price” (DPUP) by the Australian Government, setting the standard price for prescribed carbon units in Australia’s emissions compliance market, the Safeguard Mechanism.
+In 2024–25, RepuTex was named the “Default Prescribed Unit Price” (DPUP) market data provider by the Australian Government, with our transaction data used to set the standard price for prescribed carbon units under the Safeguard Mechanism.

-Interim estimates of the default prescribed unit price will be published by the Department on a quarterly basis.
+Over 2025-26, year-to-date interim estimates of the default prescribed unit price will be published by the Department on a quarterly basis (supported by RepuTex market data).

 View our full price methodology, including our daily assessment process and assurance reviews >>